-Forming the GDF Working Group is not a commitment to agree to a GDF in Allerdale.
+Forming the GDF Community Partnership is not a commitment to agree to a GDF in Allerdale.
 Neither is surveying potential sites or planning how the community could potentially benefit from the project.
 We can withdraw from the process at any time, for any reason.

-A Working Group is formed early in the GDF siting process to begin local discussions and fact-finding with the community.
+A Working Group was formed early in the GDF siting process to begin local discussions and fact-finding with the community.

-Should there be continued interest in whether a GDF could be hosted in the Allerdale area, a Community Partnership would be the larger, enduring group of people that would take over from the Working Group and consider the possibilities of local GDF siting in more detail, including further public engagement and creating a “Community Vision” for the long-term well-being of the community.
+The Allerdale GDF Community Partnership is a larger, enduring group of people that has taken over from the Working Group and will consider the possibilities of local GDF siting in more detail, including further public engagement and creating a “Community Vision” for the long-term well-being of the community.

-Formation of a Community Partnership would require the participation of RWM and at least one relevant Principal Local Authority for the area being considered.
+Formation of a Community Partnership requires the participation of RWM and at least one relevant Principal Local Authority for the area being considered.
 The Relevant Principal Local Authorities on the Community Partnership can agree to withdraw communities from the GDF siting process at any time.

-The formation of a Community Partnership would signify the start of Community Investment Funding in the area.
-An initial sum of £1m per year would be made available, which could be used to fund projects, schemes and initiatives to drive the economic development of the area, improve the local environment, or the community’s wellbeing.
+The formation of a Community Partnership signifies the start of Community Investment Funding in the area.
+An initial sum of £1m per year has been made available, which could be used to fund projects, schemes and initiatives to drive the economic development of the area, improve the local environment, or the community’s wellbeing.